-In case you're new... this blog is mostly about my endeavors to continue advancing in lampwork and jewelry design.
-But it's been about other things and shit does change.
+First there was no studio... then there was no blog.
+This blog is here as a testament to my endeavors to continue advancing in lampwork and jewelry design.
+But it's been about other things and life does change.

 Lampworking day #4.
 A murrini miracle!